-- 5. Mechanics of War & Peace: - (a) Amicable Settlement of International dispute - (b) Peace Treaties, - (c) Concepts of Peace making, Peace Keeping & Peace Building
+- 5. Mechanics of War & Peace: - (a) Amicable Settlement of International dispute - (b) Concepts of Peace making, Peace Keeping & Peace Building - (C) Concepts of Peace making, Peace Keeping & Peace Building

 DEF - 511 NATIONAL SECURITY

 The course is intended to provide an overview of the concepts and structures prevalent in the area of national security studies in recent thinking.
 It is hoped that through participation in the course students will gain not only an appreciation of the broad array of challenges that a country faces.